Chapter 37:

 “Vivia–”

 “I hated myself.
 I hated what I did.
 I hated hurting people for a living.
-I hated waking up.
-I hated sleeping.
-I hated the church.
 I hated the thieves’ guild.”
+She said forcefully.

-Why wasn’t she listening?!
 I took advantage of her weakened grip and pulled myself away from her.
-When I did, she stumbled forward and nearly fell, but didn’t.
+When I did, she stumbled forward and nearly fell.
+She looked up at me, her beautiful blue eyes looking like broken sapphires with bloodshot cracks.
+Elisa and Niels didn’t say anything; I didn’t either.

 “I hated my life.”
 She said, empty.
 “But I didn’t change it.”